shoncore/WebFishingCove/README.md

+﻿> [!NOTE]
+> ## Cove 1.0! 🥳
+> As of WebFishing v1.09 cove implements all fetures from the main game making it a parallel experience compared to the actual game!

 # Webfishing Cove
 Cove is a dedicated server for WebFishing written in C#!

 > [!IMPORTANT]
-> Cove is currently in a Beta state.
+> Cove is currently in a Semmi-Stable state.
 > If you encounter any large issues or bugs please let me know!

 Cove is a implementation of the WebFishing network protocall in a CLI meaning it dosent require Godot or anything other than Steamworks!